Definition of person in English:

-The words people and persons can both be used as the plural of person, but they are not used in exactly the same way.
-People is by far the more common of the two words and is used in most ordinary contexts: a group of people; there were only about ten people; several thousand people have been rehoused.
+The words people and persons can both be used as the plural of person, but they have slightly different connotations.
+People is by far the commoner of the two words and is used in most ordinary contexts: a group of people; there were only about ten people; several thousand people have been rehoused.
 Persons, on the other hand, tends now to be restricted to official or formal contexts, as in this vehicle is authorized to carry twenty persons; no persons admitted without a pass.
-In some contexts, persons, by pointing to the individual, may sound less friendly than people: the number should not be disclosed to any unauthorized persons.

 - 1be one's own person

-- Do or be what one wishes or in accordance with one’s own character rather than as influenced by others.Example sentences
+- Do or be what one wishes or in accordance with one’s own character rather than as influenced by others: she certainly did not live in the shadow of John; she was her own personMore example sentences

 - Certainly, he is his own person, possessing a rather unique personality.